 Use caution to avoid

-• Incorporating a topic which is too taboo.
+- Incorporating a topic that is too taboo.
 Meaning, the topic is blatantly offensive, inappropriate, or alarming.

 Be funny